-The company makes calls from several phone numbers, while its base gets replenished with new leads regularly.
+The insurance company makes calls from several phone numbers, while its base gets replenished with new leads regularly.
 The idea is to call and talk to as many people as possible and close the maximum amount of deals.
-Cold calling is one of the key channels how our Customer wins new policyholders, and that’s why it matters to the company a lot.
+Cold calling in insurance is one of the key channels how our Customer wins new policyholders, and that’s why it matters to the company a lot.

 Here are a few other particularities of how this insurance company works that mattered in solving the case study:

 Different agents work with various types of leads, depending on what sources these leads have come from.

 There are also different pipelines on how these leads are getting processed.

 Different agents and carriers could use the same phone number for cold calling.